 I had to bite my tongue a lot.

 My ex was as smooth as ever.
 "You've changed your hair.
 It's interesting.
 How have you been?"

-Looking over the prat's shoulder at my uncle to avoid staring in disbelief.
+I gazed over the prat's shoulder at my uncle to avoid staring in disbelief.
 Did he really think I wanted to stand around and chat?
 I said, "Fine.
 Bye."